Kyagara/equinox/test/README.md

 ## Benchmark

+> [!WARNING]
-> Benchmarks are currently not automated.
+> Benchmarks are currently not automated, take the results in the code comments with a grain of salt.

 Benchmarks are separated in four files: parallel, data, cache and internal.